lukeh1980/Snapshot-Backup-Utility/README.md

 	./install-sbu.sh

-SBU will prompt you to skip or install rsync.
-If you select y it will attempt to check for a redhat release and if not use apt-get to install rsync.
-If you get an error you can re run the install script without installing rsync and install it on your own.
-You will need to have rsync installed before using SBU.
+SBU will prompt you to skip or install rsync version 3.1.2, keep in mind SBU will not work without rsync 3.1.2 installed.
+If you select y it will download rsync from samba.org and install it for you, if you select n it will continue the install without installing rsync but you will have to install it on your own to use SBU.

 # USAGE EXAMPLE
-You can read full instructions by typing "sbu --help" at the command prompt.
+You can read full usage instructions by typing "sbu --help" at the command prompt.
 Usage is meant to be simple and straight forward, to create a job type:

 	sbu --create job-name --source /my/source/directory --dest /my/backup/directory --interval 30 --retention 30

 NOTE: --interval is in minutes and --retention is in days.

 This will create a new directory for snapshots in /my/backup/directory/job-name/snapshots.
-The initial full sync is named job-name.full, subsequent snapshots are named job-name.0, job-name.1, job-name.2, etc. The newest snapshot is always job-name.0, as snapshots reach the --days-to-keep limit they will be rolled into job-name.full.
+The initial full sync is named job-name.full, subsequent snapshots are named job-name.0, job-name.1, job-name.2, etc. The newest snapshot is always job-name.0, as snapshots reach the --retention limit they will be rolled into job-name.full.
 Each snapshot has a timestamp file and a snapshot-time file with the number of minutes the snapshot took to create.

 # RESTORE SNAPSHOTS
 Restoration tools are planned in the future but for now you can simply copy files from a snapshot directory to restore from SBU backups.